 - financial aid updates, and registration access.
 You are encouraged to check your student portal regularly for updates. - 11.
 Is there a payment plan option?
 Yes.
 Online students have the option to pay in 4-5 equal installments dependent upon the start date; Student Accounts provide this option for a processing fee of \$50 per semester. - 12.
 What is your drop policy?
-Both courses must be dropped prior to the first day of the semester to receive a 100% refund and within the first three days of the start date of the semester to receive a 95% refund.
-No refund will be provided after the third day of the semester for either class. - 13.
+Both courses must be dropped prior to the first day of the semester to receive a 100% tuition refund and within the first three days of the start date of the semester to receive a 95% tuition refund.
+No refund will be provided after the third day of the semester for either class.
+During the first semester of enrollment, any tuition refund amounts will not include the non-refundable enrollment deposit amount (5% of tuition). - 13.
 How do I know when to register for classes?
 You will receive all of the necessary registration information from the online Program Coordinator before registration opens.
 This information includes- registration instructions, course titles, CRNs, and textbook information.
 Students can opt in to the continuous enrollment process to request automatic enrollment for each semester.